circus-acts/circuit-js/docs/notes.md

   message:    optional value activated on the fail channel

 # Pattern matching
 Circus provides simple but effective pattern matching based on the shape and state of a signal.
-The operator Signal.match accepts an object graph and attempts to match each of its keys to a signal channel before testing the channel value against the object key value.
-Here's how it works:
+The operator Signal.match accepts an object graph and attempts to match each of its keys to a signal channel before testing each matching channel value against the object key value.
+Here's the basic form:

 ```
-const match = signal.filter({
+const match = signal.match({
   a : 1,
   b : 2
 }).value